-On top of artificial desiccants such as silica and cat litter, a bowl of rice is conventionally the handiest when it comes to a case of emergency.
-In history, rice has normally been engaged with dehydrating camera equipment and preventing salt shaker clumping.
+On top of artificial desiccants such as silica and cat litter, a bowl of rice is conventionally the handiest when it comes to a case of emergency watch mist removal.
+Historically, rice has normally been used for dehydrating camera equipment and preventing salt shaker clumping.

 Among all kinds of rice, the instant branch is more commonly adopted in terms of moisture-wicking than uncooked rice, as it produces better results with its already dried state of preservation.

 Simply place your watch into a ziploc bag or similar item with some rice.
 Leave the watch in the rice for a day or two and your watch should be dry.